Home » Movies » Drive (2011)

 Book Adaptations and Differences

-• The novel has a more fragmented narrative, while the film streamlines the story for a cinematic flow.
+• The book has a nonlinear narrative, while the film is more straightforward.

 Memorable Scenes and Quotes